Dashron/Roads/README.md

 road.use(RemoveTrailingSlashMiddleware.middleware);
 ```

-## Simple router
+## Basic router
-This is a simple router middleware for roads.
+This is a basic router middleware for roads.
 It allows you to easily attach functionality to HTTP methods and paths.

 Here's how you use it.